BastienPerdriau/SharePointRunner/README.md

 - `OnTenantRunningEnd(Tenant tenant)` : Executed at the end of the process for the tenant and expose the `Tenant` object
 - `OnEnd()` : Executed at the very end of the process, can be used to export a file of make an external call

-At the moment, the process to use the process is the one which is in the Program.cs from the [example] (Examples/V1/SharePointRunner.LauncherV1).
+At the moment, the process to use the process is the one which is in the Program.cs from the [example](Examples/V1/SharePointRunner.LauncherV1).

 In the future, I want to have one or many DLLs with contain the receiver and declared in a standard configuration file (XML nor JSON) and call the process with the configuration file (and the DLLs), without any program (but keep the possibility fo doing that way).
 In addition, I would create PowerShell CmdLets to call the process from a script.

 ## Examples
-I wrote a few examples from past experiences, availables in examples [here] (Examples)
+I wrote a few examples from past experiences, availables in examples [here](Examples)

 - `GroupsReceiver` : A receiver which export to CSV file the users of groups which contains one of the value (from groupNames) in their name
 - `ManagedMetadataReceiver` : A receiver which export all the managed metadata from the SharePoint term store (unfinished)